Troubleshooting PPT2HTML problems

 Is PPT2HTML not loading or not working at all?

-PowerPoint 2002 and later sometimes disable add-ins like PPT2HTML for reasons that aren't always clear.
+PowerPoint sometimes disables add-ins like PPT2HTML for reasons that aren't always clear.
 To see if this is the case:

 - Go to PowerPoint Options